When learning a new language it is important to stick with it. Here are 5 reasons why you should learn a foreign language this year.

-Our top 15 most spoken languages in the world, puts German on the 15th place with 100 million native speakers and around 56 million people that speak German as a second language.
+Our top 15 most spoken languages in the world, put German on 15th place with 100 million native speakers and around 56 million people that speak German as a second language.
 Add a few more millions of people that speak it as a third language and now you understand why German is slowly becoming a lingua franca.

 And there’s more!
-The German language is the most widely spoken and official or co-official language in Germany, Austria, Switzerland, South Tyrol (Italy), the German-speaking Community of Belgium, Liechtenstein, and it is also one of the three official languages of Luxembourg.
+The German language is the most widely spoken and official or co-official language in Germany, Austria, Switzerland, South Tyrol (Italy), the German-speaking Community of Belgium, and Liechtenstein, and it is also one of the three official languages of Luxembourg.
 In other words, in all these beautiful countries you’ll be able to travel without worrying you won’t be able to ask for help, directions or advice.

 4. The economy of Germany is the largest national economy in Europe